Obesity in the US Fast Facts

 Obesity effects 37.9% of American adults over 20.

-The annual medical costs for obesity in the United States is $147 million annually (in 2008 dollars), according to the Centers for Disease Control and Prevention.
+The annual medical costs for obesity in the United States is $147 billion annually (in 2008 dollars), according to the Centers for Disease Control and Prevention.

-In 2014, no state had an obesity rate below 20%.
-In Arkansas, Louisiana, Mississippi and West Virginia, 35% or more of the population is obese.
+In 2016, no state had an obesity rate below 20%.
+In Alabama, Arkansas, Louisiana, Mississippi and West Virginia, 35% or more of the population is obese.

 Timeline: